Okay, I iron my jeans. So sue me.

 Spurred by her response, the young man flogged her again.
-When her back arched off the mattress his cock seemed to really like that, becoming stiff in a matter of seconds.
+When her back arched off the mattress his dick seemed to really like that, becoming stiff in a matter of nanoseconds.
 Which concerned him.
 The insta-erection might mean he was actually getting off on this shit.

 Fuck no. No fucking way.
 He wasn't some sadistic perv.
 Was he?

-Putting himself to the test, he flicked the whip a second time.
+Putting himself to the test, he flicked the whip a third time.
 When she jolted and cried out, his dick jerked violently as a result.
 There was so much pressure building up in his balls he felt on the verge of exploding.

 Well shit.
 Guess that answered that.
 Every lash he administered thereafter pumped blood directly to his groin.
-He couldn’t recall ever being this hard, and damn if his modest six-incher didn’t look fucking huuuge.
+He couldn’t recall ever being this hard.
+And damn if his modest six-incher didn’t look fucking huuuge.
 Hell, had he known…

 As he continued flaying her small but perfectly molded tits, the delicate skin turned pink, further exciting him.
 He eased up only when angry welts began forming.
 Only then did he realize how carried away he'd gotten.

 It was true then.
 He was a fucking degenerate, no different than the pathetic girl writhing and moaning before him.